LCA-EET/LCA/readme_new.md

 ### LCA Explicit Mod
 <a name="a_lca_explicit"></a>
 The LCA_Explicit mod adds several explicit, sexual encounters intended for mature audiences only.
 Current release is available here: <a href="https://github.com/LCA-EET/LCA_Explicit/releases">Releases: LCA_Explicit</a>.

+### Banter Timers
+<a name="a_banter"></a>
+Corwin’s (and Caelar’s) scripts each have a banter timer.
+When the banter timer expires, the script will randomly select a character in your party to initiate a banter.
+Once a banter is initiated, the banter timer is reset.
+If there are no more banters available for that character, the script will randomly select another character and repeat the process.
+The process will continue until all available banters have been exhausted.
+NOTE: The interval for the banter timer is configurable with the use of the LCA Assistant.
+By default, it is set to two days.

 ### Useful Links
 <a name="a_useful_links"></a>